ANRGUSC/lacounty_covid19_data/README.md

 starting from 16th of March to 27th of March.

 ## Data
-For individuals interested in the data, you'll find the "data" folder useful.
-We provide CSV files of daily Covid-19 cases by community---file named "Covid-19.csv".
-Similarly, this information can be found in JSON files, where the keys represent the "day" in March and the values denote the cases in each community in LA county---files named "lacounty_covid.json" and "lacounty_total_case_count.json".
+For individuals interested in the data, you'll find the [data](https://github.com/ANRGUSC/lacounty_covid19_data/tree/master/data) folder to be useful.
+We provide CSV files of daily Covid-19 cases by community—file named [Covid-19.csv](https://github.com/ANRGUSC/lacounty_covid19_data/blob/master/data/Covid-19.csv).
+Similarly, this information can be found in JSON files, where the keys represent the "day" in March and the values denote the cases in each community in LA county—files named [lacounty_covid.json](https://github.com/ANRGUSC/lacounty_covid19_data/blob/master/data/lacounty_covid.json) and [lacounty_total_case_count.json](https://github.com/ANRGUSC/lacounty_covid19_data/blob/master/data/lacounty_total_case_count.json).

 ## Plots
 We have generated plots using the data retrieved from LA county press releases.
 These plots show the time-series data for confirmed COVID-19 positive cases (daily) and fatalities in the communities and cities within LA County that are showing the most number of cases.